GModModGod/Menu-Mods/lua_reference/menumods.md

 Arguments:

-- any identifier: The identifier of the HTML element.
+- string identifier: The identifier of the HTML element.

 ### menumods.RemoveElementFromPage(identifier)